-- a prohibition as of 12 April 2022 on listing or providing services on trading venues registered or recognised in the EU for the transferable securities of any entity established in Russia with over 50% public ownership. - In its Frequently Asked Questions issued on 23 March 2022, the European Commission clarifies that trading venues can no longer list and provide services in relation to transferable securities of any legal person, entity or body established in Russia and with over 50% public ownership as of 12 April 2022, irrespective of their date of issuance.
-Furthermore, the European Commission states, inter alia, that the prohibition "does not require EU benchmark administrators to withdraw or exclude securities from their indices", but that, nonetheless, "product manufacturers making available products tracking such benchmarks will be subject to restrictions on the underlying securities which are themselves subject to sanctions", so that "benchmark administrators should adapt their benchmark compositions accordingly". - a prohibition on EU central securities depositories ("CSDs") providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex of Council Regulation (EU) No. 909/2014) for transferable securities issued after 12 April 2022 to any Russian national or natural person residing in Russia or any entity established in Russia.
+a prohibition as of 12 April 2022 on listing or providing services on trading venues registered or recognised in the EU for the transferable securities of any entity established in Russia with over 50% public ownership.

+In its Frequently Asked Questions issued on 23 March 2022, the European Commission clarifies that trading venues can no longer list and provide services in relation to transferable securities of any legal person, entity or body established in Russia and with over 50% public ownership as of 12 April 2022, irrespective of their date of issuance.
+Furthermore, the European Commission states, inter alia, that the prohibition "does not require EU benchmark administrators to withdraw or exclude securities from their indices", but that, nonetheless, "product manufacturers making available products tracking such benchmarks will be subject to restrictions on the underlying securities which are themselves subject to sanctions", so that "benchmark administrators should adapt their benchmark compositions accordingly".

+- a prohibition on EU central securities depositories providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex of Council Regulation (EU) No. 909/2014) for transferable securities issued after 12 April 2022 to any Russian national or natural person residing in Russia or any entity established in Russia.
 The prohibition does not apply to nationals of a Member State or natural persons having a temporary or permanent residence permit in a Member State.

-- In its Frequently Asked Questions, the European Commission confirmed, inter alia, that this provision applies to relevant services provided to any Russian national or natural person residing in Russia or any legal person, entity or body established in Russia in relation to transferable securities issued after 12 April 2022.
-In addition, the European Commission states that, where securities accounts opened with the CSDs do not identify the underlying clients but only the custodian, the CSDs "shall use all relevant information that is available to them to ensure they can identify whether the underlying clients are Russian nationals or natural persons residing in Russia or legal persons, entities or bodies established in Russia" and that, "to the extent possible, CSDs shall also cooperate with their participants in that respect".
-Furthermore, the European Commission clarified that the Russian National Securities Depository ("NSD"), as a legal person established in Russia, is subject to the prohibition, so that "enhanced due diligence is thus warranted for processing transactions where NSD would be involved". - a prohibition on selling transferable securities denominated in any official currency of an EU Member State issued after 12 April 2022 or units in collective investment undertakings providing exposure to such securities, to any Russian national or natural person residing in Russia or any entity established in Russia.
+We interpret this provision as currently drafted to mean that services listed in the Annex of Council Regulation No. 909/2014 cannot be provided to Russian nationals or entities in respect of securities issued after 12 April 2022. - a prohibition on selling transferable securities denominated in any official currency of an EU Member State issued after 12 April 2022 or units in collective investment undertakings providing exposure to such securities, to any Russian national or natural person residing in Russia or any entity established in Russia.
 The prohibition does not apply to nationals of a Member State or natural persons having a temporary or permanent residence permit in a Member State. - In its Frequently Asked Questions, the European Commission states that this prohibition does not apply in principal to an entity established in the EU owned by Russian citizens but registered in a country other than Russia.
-However, in this context the European Commission explicitly states that the prohibition "should be read in conjunction with Article 12 which prohibits EU operators from knowingly and intentionally circumventing the measures in the Regulation", which is why "EU operators should exert enhanced due diligence to make sure that they are not selling securities denominated in the official currency of a Member State to an entity owned by a Russian national or a natural person residing in Russia". - In addition, Council Regulation (EU) No. 2022/576 imposes a prohibition on selling, supplying, transferring or exporting banknotes denominated in any official currency of an EU Member State to Russia or to any natural or legal person, entity or body in Russia, including the Russian government and the Russian Central Bank, or for use in Russia.
+However, in this context the European Commission explicitly states that the prohibition "should be read in conjunction with Article 12 which prohibits EU operators from knowingly and intentionally circumventing the measures in the Regulation". - In addition, Council Regulation (EU) No. 2022/576 imposes a prohibition on selling, supplying, transferring or exporting banknotes denominated in any official currency of an EU Member State to Russia or to any natural or legal person, entity or body in Russia, including the Russian government and the Russian Central Bank, or for use in Russia.
 Exceptions apply under certain limited circumstances, such as where such sale, supply etc. is necessary for the personal use of natural persons travelling to Russia or members of their immediate families travelling with them.